E-File 1094-B

 • Method: Paper filing involves completing and mailing the physical Form 1094-B to the IRS, along with the associated Form 1095-B returns.

 • Deadlines: The deadline for paper filing may differ from the electronic filing .
-The paper filing deadline was usually at the end of February of the year following the reporting year.
+The paper filing deadline is was usually at Friday, February 28th, 2025.

 • Considerations: While paper filing is an option, electronic filing can provide benefits in terms of efficiency and accuracy.
 Entities should carefully evaluate their needs and the applicable rules to determine the most appropriate .